drhsqlite/pikchr/doc/grammar.md

      additional color names of "None" and "Off" are also recognized and have a value of -1.

-There are many non-terminals in the grammar, but a few or more important.
+There are many non-terminals in the grammar, but a few are more important.
 If you are new to the Pikchr language, begin by focusing on these
 six: